AndreiMsc/Contest/README.md

 undo – the last operation that has modified program data will be reversed.
 The user has to be able to undo all operations performed since program start by repeatedly calling this function.

-Note: Tis application does not focus on OOP (Object-Oriented-Programming).
+Note: This application does not focus on OOP (Object-Oriented-Programming).